Grab Bar General Installation Instructions

-Please Note: The American with Disabilities Act provides accessibility standards for the design, construction and alteration of commercial facilities and public accommodations.
-The standards require properly designed and installed grab bars in bathroom areas of such buildings.
-If properly installed, #GRABDASHBAR grab bars will comply with the ADA's accessibility standards.
+The American with Disabilities Act (ADA) provides accessibility standards for the design, construction and alteration of commercial facilities and public accommodations.
+The standards require properly designed and installed grab bars in bathroom areas of such buildings. #GRABDASHBAR grab bars comply with the ADA when properly installed, sized, and located.

 Safety codes recommend that handlebars be installed in a tub or shower in the shaded area.